What Exactly is a Financial Advisor?

 - Commissions per trade

 - Commission kickbacks for products sold to you (such as insurance or mutual funds)

-In addition to annual fees and/or commissions, you are usually responsible for paying the associated cost with the investment products (like ETFs and mutual funds) that the advisor chooses on your behalf.
+In addition to annual fees and/or commissions, you are usually responsible for paying the associated costs of the investment products (like ETFs and mutual funds) that the advisor chooses on your behalf.
 A plus of hiring a fee-only advisor is that they will try to keep the cost of these products low, since they do not get any kickbacks or commissions for their recommendations.

-Different Types of Fee-only Advisors – Financial advisors come with all sorts of backgrounds, and their value-added can vary greatly.
-Even if an advisor is fee-only, that does not mean that they offer the same services or cater to the same type of clients.
-Some advisors work only with clients holding over $5 million in investable assets, while others focus on young professionals who do not have a lot of savings yet.
+Financial advisors come with all sorts of backgrounds and the value that they add can vary greatly.
+Even if an advisor is fee-only, that does not mean that they offer the same services or cater to the same types of clients.
+Some advisors only work with clients holding over $5 million in investable assets, while others focus on young professionals who do not have a lot of savings.
 Zoe helps match you with the right type of advisors for your specific goals and needs.